 Natroba Side Effects

-Note: This document contains side effect information about spinosad topical.
-Some of the dosage forms listed on this page may not apply to the brand name Natroba.
+Note: This document provides detailed information about Natroba Side Effects associated with spinosad topical.
+Some dosage forms listed on this page may not apply specifically to the brand name Natroba.

 Some side effects of spinosad topical may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.